vibhanshu-mishra/risa3d-mcp-server/README.md

 This project bridges that gap by treating `.r3d` files as the interface, allowing AI assistants to inspect, compare, modify, and report on structural models without automating the RISA application itself.

-The goal is to augment structural engineers—not replace engineering judgment.
+The goal is to augment structural engineers, not replace engineering judgment.

 ---